Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **trialEpochs**
   *Type:* Integer
   *Description:* The number of epochs per trial.
   *Impact:*
-  - **More epochs:** Increases tuning time, provides slightly more accurate tuning
+  - More trial epochs increases tuning time and provides slightly more accurate tuning.
-  - **Less epochs:** Reduces tuning time, provides slightly less accurate tuning

 - **tuningTrials**
   *Type:* Integer
   *Description:* The number of trials through the automatic tuning process.
   *Impact:*
   More tuning trials allows the training loop to explore a larger hyperparameter space for higher accuracy.
-  **Note:** The hyperparameter tuning process automatically optimizes parameters such as:
+  **Note:** The hyperparameter tuning process automatically optimizes the following parameters:
-  - Number of LSTM layers (`layerCount`)
+  - Number of LSTM layers
-  - Neuron count per layer (`neuronCount`)
+  - Neuron count per layer
-  - Learning rate (`learningRate`)
+  - Learning rate

 - **finalEpochs**
   *Type:* Integer
   *Description:* The number of epochs used to train tuned model.
   *Impact:*
-  - **More epochs:** Increases accuracy and training time, risks overfitting
+  - More final epochs increases accuracy and training time but risks overfitting.
-  - **Less epochs:** Reduces accuracy and training time, risks underfitting
+  - Fewer final epochs reduces accuracy and training time but risks underfitting.

 ---